fontello/font-builder/README.md

 ### OS X

 OS X users can use this, too.
-Make sure you have Python and [Homebrew](http://mxcl.github.com/homebrew/) installed.
+Make sure you have [Homebrew](http://mxcl.github.com/homebrew/) installed.

 Then, run: